metal-toolbox/hollow-metadataservice/README.md

 Note right of metadataservice: Fetch instance_metadata row for ID 820a7791-b6d1-4319-a748-5614797f5047 metadataservice-->>external source of truth: Return metadata for instance ID 820a7791-b6d1-4319-a748-5614797f5047
 ```

+## Configuring an external source of truth

+To successfully use the metadata service, all that is needed is an external system capable of "pushing" updates (in the form of `POST`s and `DELETE`s) to the service.
+However, it is also possible that you might want to operate the service in a "pull"-oriented style, where data is only added to the metadata service on-demand.
+To facilitate this, the metadata service can also call out to the external source of truth when processing a request made by an instance, and the service does not already have data for that instance stored locally.
+See the diagram for [Metadata or userdata request when the instance IP is not known](#metadata-or-userdata-request-when-the-instance-ip-is-not-known) for a visualization.

+This upstream service should expose a couple of HTTP endpoints to support this flow:

+- `GET /device-metadata/:instance-id`
+- `GET /device-metadata?ip_address=[the requesting instance's IP]`
+- `GET /device-userdata/:instance-id`
+- `GET /device-userdata?ip_address=[the requesting instance's IP]`

+This lookup functionality is disabled by default, but can be enabled by setting the `--lookup-enabled` and `--lookup-base-url` flags (or via the `METADATASERVICE_LOOKUP_ENABLED` and `METADATASERVICE_LOOKUP_BASEURL` enviroment variables).

+Additional flags and environment variables for controlling authentication via Oauth can be found in [cmd/serve.go](cmd/serve.go) under "Lookup Service Flags".

 ### Creating database migrations